amnn/typed-geomlab-report/report.md

 \subsection{Types}

 Types returned by the typechecker will use identifiers prefixed by an apostrophe to denote type variables, all of which are implicitly universally quantified.
-Additionally, when there is only one parameter to a function, the parenthesese are omitted if the result is unambiguous, so $\forall\alpha\ldotp(\alpha)\to\alpha$ becomes ${\texttt{'a -> 'a}}$.
+Additionally, when there is only one parameter to a function, the parentheses are omitted if the result is unambiguous, so $\forall\alpha\ldotp(\alpha)\to\alpha$ becomes ${\texttt{'a -> 'a}}$.

 \subsection{Type Unions}
 ```